nguyendhst/HK231-Specialized-Project/documentation/research/business-processes-and-logics.md

 ### Analytics
 - Give analytics of a specific entity in database

-In addition, the app should allow users to define new business logics.
+In addition, the app should allow users to define new business logics or integrate with a third-party plugin (such as Gmail, Outlook, etc).
 And for clarity, there should be a separation between Business Logics and Application Logics.